learningwala/w/m/content/blog/2024-reflections.md

 	he didn't find meaning in this type of exploration time, he became phone - game addict, he bought new iphone and it was game changer for him... in short some mistake from our side, some expectation from his side.. it didn't work out.
 I was so happy when he went back home.
 I was genuinely concerned and still I am concerned about his future.
 I never thought bad about him but our expectation didn't match.
 We were super busy in our work we really didn't give proper time to him... it was wrong timing.

-### Proudest moments of the year, Things you don't like about this year, something you learnt about yourself
+### Reflections : Proudest moments of the year, Things you don't like about this year, something you learnt about yourself

-- Our work got recognized : [ebird - meet the educator article](https://www.early-bird.in/meet-an-educator-mihir-pathak/)
+- Our work got recognized : [ebird - meet the educator article](https://www.early-bird.in/meet-an-educator-mihir-pathak/) - feeling proud.
-- I could manage to do local khoji event even with the stress and work load of pratham
+- I could manage to do local khoji event even with the stress and work load of pratham.
+I could have done better if I have time.
+I really didn't get time for the facilitating the project.
 - We (Nidhi, Mihir, Impana) managed to do 'A matter of time' exhibition.
 I was on cloud 7 :)
 - This year I wrote regular [weekly notes](https://learningwala.in/tags/weekly-notes/) on my website from week 12 to week 52 = 40 weeks = 10 months.
 I never thought that I will continue this habit.
 But I did.
 I am proud of it.
 - In first week of Dec I visited BLR to attend [wipro partners](https://www.instagram.com/p/DDd2w5movCJ/?img_index=1) (my reflections) forum and meeting children at BeMe.
 Meeting children from 12+ group was a joy for me.